mmcgoey/CMPUT404-assignment-css-hell/README.md

 CITATIONS
 =================
+Note: My gutenberg css is derived from the css already given with some slight changes.

 The following three lines below were taken from this website https://w3bits.com/rainbow-text I used these three lines of css for making the header text rainbow colored
 ```